-The Duties Act 1997 (NSW) has recently been amended.
-The amending instrument is the State Revenue and Fines Legislation Amendment (Miscellaneous) Act 2022 (the Amendment Act), which received Royal Assent on 19 May 2022.
+The Duties Act 1997 (NSW) has recently been amended by the State Revenue and Fines Legislation Amendment (Miscellaneous) Act 2022 (the Amendment Act), which received Royal Assent on 19 May 2022.
 The changes to the Duties Act 1997 (NSW) can be found in Schedule 1 of the Amendment Act.

 What are the major changes?
 Are these changes going to affect your property transactions?
 Although it might be too early to speculate exactly what transactions would be affected without actual rulings, finding out what the main changes are and their possible effects will offer the advantage of awareness and preparedness for your future business plan.

-So, what are the main changes and their possible effects?
+What are the main changes to the Duties Act and their possible effects?

 The major changes are: